whl1729/note/computer/dp/gof/3_creational_patterns.md

     - It isolates code for construction and representation.
     - It gives you finer control over the construction process.

-5. Builder vs Abstract Factory
+5. Related Patterns
     - Abstract Factory is similar to Builder in that it too may construct complex objects.
     - The primary difference is that the Builder pattern focuses on constructing a complex object step by step.
 Abstract Factory's emphasis is on families of product objects (either simple or complex).
+Builder returns the product as a final step, but as far as the Abstract Factory pattern is concerned, the product gets returned immediately.
-    - Builder returns the product as a final step, but as far as the Abstract Factory pattern is concerned, the product gets returned immediately.
+    - A Composite is what the builder often builds.

 ### 3.3 Factory Method（工厂方法）